Current as of December 2014 | Download print version (in PDF)

 An organization regularly engaged in commercial or economic activities with gross sales (for sale of goods) or receipts (for sale of services) in excess of PHP 1,919,500 (approximately USD 43,000) during any twelve-month period must register as a VAT taxpayer (Revenue Regulation 16-2011 Section 3, VAT-Exempt Transactions).
 The standard VAT rate is 12%.

 Certain goods and services are exempted from VAT, including medical, dental, and hospital services, except those rendered by professionals; also exempt are educational services provided by private and government educational institutions (Tax Code Section 109(l) and (m), as amended; Revenue Regulation 16-2005 Section 4.109-1(g) and (h), VAT-Exempt Transactions).

-Non-stock, non-profit organizations and associations engaged in trade or business whose gross sales or receipts do not exceed PHP 1,919,500 for any twelve-month period or an amount as adjusted every after three years thereafter depending on the annual Consumer Price Index are required to register with the Bureau of Internal Revenue as non-VAT entities and pay the corresponding registration fee (Revenue Regulation 16-2005 and Revenue Regulation 16-2011 Section 9.236-2(3) and (4) as to the threshold limit).
+Non-stock, non-profit organizations and associations engaged in trade or business whose gross sales or receipts do not exceed PHP 1,919,500 (approximately USD 43,000) for any twelve-month period—or the amount as adjusted every three years depending on the annual Consumer Price Index—are required to register with the Bureau of Internal Revenue as non-VAT entities and pay the corresponding registration fee (Revenue Regulation 16-2005 and Revenue Regulation 16-2011 Section 9.236-2(3) and (4) as to the threshold limit).
 Non-VAT registered entities are subject to a tax of 3% of their monthly gross sales or receipts (RA 9337 Section 7, which amends Tax Code Section 109(z); Revenue Regulation 16-2005 Section 4.116-1).